 sudo getent group sudo

-Before installing ZooKeeper, create a directory structure where it can store configuration and state data (on a local disk or remote storage).
+Before installing ZooKeeper, create a directory structure to store configuration and state data.

-To store the data on the local machine, first create a new ZooKeeper directory by running:
+To store the data on the local machine, take the following steps:

 sudo mkdir -p /data/zookeeper